 Unregulated brokers promise you that they deposit your money in a segregated bank account.
-They like to think that will prove their integrity and convince you that they guarantee your access to your funds.
+They like to think that they will prove their integrity and convince you that they guarantee your access to your funds.
 However, no such personal account exists.
-That also is a fction.
+That also is a fiction.
 Your money went straight into their own bank account instead.

 Sure, they promised that you could withdraw your money whenever you want.
 But you will soon find out that’s easier said than done.
 Some firms will ignore your requests to access your funds outright.
 Others will bounce you back and forth between different departments in order to exasperate you.
 To the point when you’ll just give up.
 And then there are those that will point to the small print on the Terms & Conditions page.
 Squint your eyes and you will see that you agreed to first reach an unattainable amount of trades.
 Or repay that huge bonus they gave you before you even apply to withdraw your money.
 Or both.